 A Single Tattoo Sleeve Will Look Unbalanced

-Head over to any bodybuilding forum and you will find countless examples of people with only one tattoo sleeve complaining that their tattooed arm looks smaller than their arm without tattoos.
+Head on over to any bodybuilding forum or Reddit thread and you will find countless examples of people with only one tattoo sleeve complaining that their tattooed arm looks smaller than their arm without tattoos.

 The lack of symmetry will make you look unbalanced.

-If you have a one full sleeve and one half sleeve, then again you will look unbalanced.
+If you have one full sleeve tattoo and one half sleeve, then again you will look unbalanced.

 Notice on the model in the picture below that his right arm looks bigger than his left.
 It’s an optical illusion caused by a lack of symmetry.